Cool Old Games

 Play continues, utilizing various power cards and numbered cards to empty the hand of cards, or “shed” them from the hand.
 This goes on until one Player is down to their last card, at which point they declare Uno!
 After a Player has declared Uno, if they manage to discard that final card, they win the round.

-Bellow you can find a summary of the official Uno rules:
+Below you can find a summary of the official rules of Uno:

-• According to the official UNO Twitter page, a Wildcard Draw 4 Card must be played only when a Player does not have any other possible legal move to make.
-If the Player whom must draw cards believes the wildcard Draw 4 was played illegally, they may challenge it.
-The Player whom played the wildcard must then show their hand to the Player.
-If the card was played illegally, the Player which attempted the illegal play must draw 6 penalty cards, and return the Wildcard Draw 4 to their hand, and then make a legal move.
+- According to the official UNO Twitter page, a Wildcard Draw 4 Card must be played only when a Player does not have any other possible legal move to make.
+If the Player who must draw cards believes the wildcard Draw 4 was played illegally, they may challenge it.
+The Player who played the wildcard must then show their hand to the Player.
+If the card was played illegally, the Player who attempted the illegal play must draw 6 penalty cards, and return the Wildcard Draw 4 to their hand, and then make a legal move.

 Scoring & Point System

-Uno utilizes a scoring system, with the winner of a single “round” of Uno being awarded points depending on the number of cards remaining in their opponent’s hand at the end of a round.
+Uno utilizes a scoring system, with the winner of a single “round” being awarded points depending on the number of cards remaining in their opponent’s hand at the end of a round.

 Only the winning player is awarded points at the end of a round.

-When a Player wins a round of Uno, the cards of all other Players are collected into a single deck, that is then presented to the winning Player.
-The winning Player will then go through the deck, and assign themselves points, publicly so that there is no cheating, based upon the values associated with particular cards.
+When a Player wins a round, the cards of all other Players are collected into a single deck, that is then presented to the winning Player.
+The winning Player will then go through the deck, and assign themselves points, publicly so that there is no cheating, based on the values associated with particular cards.

 As previously stated, the first Player to reach 500 Points wins the game.
 It is theoretically possible to win a game of Uno in a single game, as the total score of every card is more than 500 (all of the power cards combined alone is 480 points) but it is rare for this to happen unless playing with the maximum 10 Players.